 Social proof works best when consumers genuinely trust that the sentiments are authentic, and unlike native review solutions, third-party review platforms tend to have the proper checks and balances in place to reassure shoppers that the reviews they encounter haven’t been curated or fraudulently sourced by unscrupulous business owners.

-Our Trustpilot platform data from the past two years consistently shows a swift uptick in traffic to Trustpilot’s company profile pages in the month of October, as shoppers begin planning their holiday shopping hauls and researching the best businesses to buy from.
+Our Trustpilot platform data from the past two years consistently shows a swift uptick in traffic to Trustpilot’s business profile pages in the month of October, as shoppers begin planning their holiday shopping hauls and researching the best businesses to buy from.
 Traffic increases have been significant year over year — especially in major holiday shopping categories like fashion apparel, electronics, health and beauty, and home and garden.

 It’s no mystery why traffic across all categories has reached a new high watermark in April 2020.
 As consumers had to adjust their shopping behaviors in accordance with the coronavirus pandemic and resulting lockdown, they turned to reviews to reduce uncertainty around potential purchases.